- Around 4-6% of elderly people report significant abuse in the last month.

 - caregiver support interventions.

-There is little evidence of the effectiveness of these interventions at present.
-Caregiver support after maltreatment has occurred to reduce the likelihood of its reoccurrence has been shown to work.
-Furthermore, caregiver support to prevent elder maltreatment before it occurs and professional awareness of the problem appears promising.
-Evidence suggests that adult protective services and home visitation by police and social workers for victims of elder maltreatment may in fact have adverse consequences, increasing elder maltreatment.
+Evidence for the effectiveness of most of these interventions is limited at present.
+However, caregiver support after abuse has occurred reduces the likelihood of its reoccurrence and school-based intergeneration programmes (to decrease negative societal attitudes and stereotypes towards older people) have shown some promise, as have caregiver support to prevent elder abuse before it occurs and professional awareness of the problem.
+Evidence suggests that adult protective services and home visitation by police and social workers for victims of elder abuse may in fact have adverse consequences, increasing elder abuse.

-Multiple sectors can contribute to reducing elder maltreatment, including:
+Multiple sectors can contribute to reducing elder abuse, including:

 - the social welfare sector (through the provision of legal, financial, and housing support);